ryanchyshyn/behavioral_cloning/README.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 5x5 filter sizes and depths between 24 and 64 (model.py lines 61-64)
+My model consists of a convolution neural network with 5x5 filter sizes and depths between 24 and 64 (model.py lines 83-89)

 The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 59).

-Also model includes cropping layer (line 60).
+Also model includes cropping layer (line 60) and dropout layer.

 #### 2. Attempts to reduce overfitting in the model

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 72).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 105).
+To prevent overfitting the model I used dropout layers.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 72).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 104).

 #### 4. Appropriate training data